COSC401-Neural-Net-Poker/NN-Poker-Front-End/README.md

 ### IMPORTANT:
 To run this locally, you must be given the secret environmental variables mentioned in **step 3**.
 If you do not have access to these, you may request access via email **jshoffn3@vols.utk.edu**.
-Otherwise, you can experience this project [here](https://bluff-buddy.web.app/).